QuantEcon/lecture-python-advanced/source/rst/dyn_stack.rst

 and for all by the Stackelberg leader at time :math:`0`.

-To facilitate computation and interpretation, we formulate things in a context that allows us to apply linear optimal dynamic programming.
+To facilitate computation and interpretation, we formulate things in a context that allows us to apply dynamic programming for linear-quadratic models.

 From the beginning, we carry along a linear-quadratic model of duopoly in which firms face adjustment costs that make them want to forecast